Choosing the nominal level post-hoc with knockoffs using e-values: Simulated experiments

 In this section we illustrate the performance of our proposed \textbf{post-hoc knockoff} (presented in Algorithm \ref{alg:posthoc-alpha}) and compare to the \textbf{original knockoff} procedure from \citet{candes2018panning}.
-The details of the simulation setup are presented in Section \ref{seq:sim_generating_data}.
-Through the simulation we set the $\alpha^{\kn}$ level to $0.20$ FDR, i.e., this is the nominal level of the traditional knockoffs, and the initial significance level of our post-hoc knockoffs.
+The simulation setup is the low-dimensional regime presented in Section~\ref{seq:sim_generating_data}.
+Through the simulation we set the $\alpha^{\kn}$ level to $0.20$, which corresponds to a Type~I error (FDR) of $0.20$ for the traditional knockoffs, and also serves as the initial significance level for our post-hoc knockoffs (Algorithm~\ref{alg:posthoc-alpha}).

 In Figure~\ref{fig:posthoc_vs_traditional_p_relevant}, we evaluate the performance of the different methods as a function of $p_{\text{relevant}}$, with signal strength held fixed.
 When the number of truly relevant variables is small, traditional methods suffer from very low power.
-In contrast, post-hoc knockoffs offer the flexibility to substantially increase power, with paying some price in the probability of committing a Type-I error.
-For $p_{\text{relevant}} > 3$, the increase in Type-I error is small relative to the power gain.
-Importantly, across nearly all settings, the empirical FDR remains close to the nominal target level $\alpha$, comparable to that of the original knockoff procedure.
-Furthermore, when power is comparable across methods (e.g., Gaussian setting for $p_{\text{relevant}} > 6$), the post-hoc approach can achieve stricter error control, resulting in effective $\alpha$ values less than $0.20$.
+In contrast, post-hoc knockoffs offer the flexibility to substantially increase power by increasing the nominal level when the original method does not make any rejections.
+Across all settings, the average FDP remains close to the nominal target level $\alpha^{\kn}$, similar to that of the original knockoff procedure.
+Furthermore, when power is similar between the two methods (e.g., Gaussian setting for $p_{\text{relevant}} > 6$), the post-hoc approach can achieve stricter error control, resulting in effective $\alpha$ values less than $0.20$.
+In the last row, we plot the average $\textnormal{FDP/}{\alpha}$ ratio, which remains consistently below 1.
+This confirms that the controlled error rate, as defined in equation (\ref{eq:post_hoc_alpha}), is indeed maintained.

 Similar behavior is observed when $p_{\text{relevant}}$ is held constant and the signal amplitude is varied, as shown in Figure~\ref{fig:posthoc_vs_traditional_amplitude}.
-Post-hoc knockoffs consistently achieve higher power than traditional methods, especially at moderate signal strengths, with the price of increasing $\alpha$ above $0.20$.
-For high signal amplitudes, our method achieves high power, and at the same time, it can provide more stringent control, i.e. $\alpha<0.20.$ Interestingly, the empirical FDR remains below the nominal $\alpha$ level in all scenarios.
+Post-hoc knockoffs consistently achieve higher power than traditional methods, especially at moderate signal strengths.
+For high signal amplitudes, our method achieves high power, and at the same time, it can provide more stringent control, i.e., $\alpha<0.20.$ Interestingly, the average FDP remains below the nominal $\alpha$ level in all scenarios.
+Furthermore, the average $\textnormal{FDP/}{\alpha}$ ratio remains below 1, again confirming that the error control in equation (\ref{eq:post_hoc_alpha}) holds.